 So before you allocate the design and writing responsibility of the project onto your internal training team, do the necessary checks to ensure everyone is comfortable and able to take on the job/s of creating & writing the induction material.

 There are many benefits to using external induction specialist trainers/consultants to help you create & write your induction.
 They normally come with vast training experience from across different industries that will enhance the design of your induction.
 They will be able to supply evidence of what they have done before to support your needs and give you the confidence they will be right for the role you need them to do.
 They are flexible and you only need to commit to the time you need them for.
 They will work alongside your existing team and can help that team by sharing experience, knowledge and skills.
 Yes, of course I am going to say that, we run a training company and specialise in writing company inductions.
-However, we have also seen what happens when people/companies seek no help or support for the sake of saving a few pounds now for it to cost substantially more later down the line.
+However, we have also seen what happens when people/companies seek no help or support for the sake of saving some budget now for it to cost substantially more later down the line.

 Useful tip: when asking for expertise within your people it is always good to check and verify their abilities before handing them the responsibility.
 Employees naturally want to impress their managers, they want to progress, learn new skills and move up the ladder.
 However we do not want to set someone up to fail – however eager they are to learn – by giving them the lead role.
 There is always the opportunity to partner an expert within your business or external resource and learn with the proper guidance, achieve positive results and complete the work to a high standard.

 I am asked this one question every time, ‘How long will it take to complete?’
 It’s not always a simple answer as every project we have worked on has been a different size, had different needs as well as an array of support & resources.
 So for the purpose of giving readers of this blog a guide, I have simplified these timings to give you a starting point.

 Lets say you want to create a simple one-day induction.